-- Both the prefix and suffix can contain one or more parts that are separated with periods (.).
-Both the prefix and suffix can contain one or more parts that are separated with periods (-), and must start and end with a lowercase letter or digit.
+- Both the prefix and suffix can contain one or more parts that are separated with periods (.) and must start and end with a lowercase letter or digit.
+These parts can contain lowercase letters, digits, and hyphens (-), and must start and end with a lowercase letter or digit.

-For example, if the node IP address is 192.168.0.55, the prefix is aliyun.com, the IP substring length is 5, and the suffix is test, the node name will be aliyun.com00055test.
+For example, if the node IP address is 192.1xx.x.xx, the prefix is aliyun.com, the IP substring length is 5, and the suffix is test, the node name will be aliyun.com00055test.

-- none: This is the default policy.
-This indicates that the default CPU affinity is used.
+- none: This policy indicates that the default CPU affinity is used.
+This is the default policy.

-- static: This policy allows pods with certain resource characteristics to be granted with enhanced CPU affinity and exclusivity on the node.
+- static: This policy allows pods with certain resource characteristics on the node to be granted with enhanced CPU affinity and exclusivity.

 - Click Next:Component Configurations to configure components.

-Specify whether to enable Log Service.
-You can select an existing project or create a new project.
+Specify whether to activate Log Service.
+You can select an existing Log Service project or create a Log Service project.

-- If you select this check box, the system automatically installs the AGS workflow plug-in during cluster creation.
+- If you select this check box, the system automatically installs the AGS workflow plug-in when it creates the cluster.